adriantori/revou-week-11/README.md

 # RevoU Week 11 Assignment - Milestone Project 2

-Creates simple Blog application using ExpressJs, Typescript, Swagger, and DOM, also connects it with MySQL database.
+Creates simple Blog application using ExpressJs, Typescript, Swagger, and DOM, also connects it with MySQL database... **in 4 days**....

 ## Assignment Information